-For adventurous travellers, Asbyrgi canyon with its horseshoe-shaped depression will appeal.
-Settled within the sprawling Vatnajökull National Park, this canyon is blanketed in colourful vegetation in peak summer.
+For adventurous travelers, Asbyrgi canyon with its horseshoe-shaped depression will appeal.
+Settled within the sprawling Vatnajökull National Park, this canyon is blanketed in colorful vegetation in peak summer.

-Close by; Dettifoss waterfall stands in all her glory.
-Crowned Europe’s largest waterfall, this is a site you don't want to bypass on your trip to Iceland.
-The power and majesty of the waterfall is truly breathtaking.
-There is a hike to the waterfall which is quite pleasant in the summer months.
+Close by, Dettifoss waterfall stands in all her glory.
+Crowned Europe's largest waterfall, this is a site you don't want to bypass on your trip to Iceland.
+The power and majesty of the waterfall are truly breathtaking.
+There is a hike to the waterfall, which is quite pleasant in the summer months.

-Not had enough of waterfalls yet?
-Visit it’s next-door-neighbour, Selfoss waterfall.
+Not had enough waterfalls yet?
+Visit its next-door neighbor, Selfoss waterfall.
 The white of the waterfall against the black basalt column backdrop makes this stand out among the plethora of waterfalls in Iceland.

-Adventurous travellers might also be drawn to a visit to Stuðlagil canyon.
+Adventurous travelers might also be drawn to a visit to Stuðlagil canyon.
 There is an estimated 4km hike to the canyon, so a trip there is not for the faint-hearted.
-You will be rewarded for your efforts, though, as this canyon boasts the highest number of basalt rock columns in Iceland, many of which have an orange rust colour to them.
+You will be rewarded for your efforts, though, as this canyon boasts the highest number of basalt rock columns in Iceland, many of which have an orange rust color to them.

 As you head further East, you will reach Egilsstaðir.
 Nearby, Vok Baths sit.
-With its geometrically shaped pools and naturally heated water; it is the only Spa in East Iceland and draws many travellers to the area.
+Its geometrically shaped pools and naturally heated water make it the only Spa in East Iceland and draw many travelers to the area.

 After a day of adventure, you will spend the night in Egilsstaðir, in East Iceland.